pixelate/jekyll-plastic/README.md

 With Jekyll you do changes locally by editing text files in the project directory.
 To publish your changes, run the `jekyll build` command and then upload the contents of the `_site` folder to your FTP server.

+The project is prepopulated with example content from our game studio Spaces of Play.
+Please make sure to replace with your own content before deploying your website.
+"Future Unfolding" copyright 2013-2015 Spaces of Play UG (haftungsbeschränkt).

 # Local setup on Windows

 ## Install Ruby